PervasiveWellbeingTech/Popbots-Engine/README.md

 Here for message index (1) there is two next possible indexes (2,3).

-Given the selector of yes?no for message (1) we will parse the user message and look for a positive or negative answer we will extract one intent (Extracted Intent)
+Given the context of yes?no for message (1) we will parse the user message and look for a positive or negative answer we will extract one intent (Extracted Intent)

 Base on the **Extracted intent** we will select the good response between (2,3)

 ![Selector Feature Schematics](./documentation/images/selector_feature_process.png)

-### 2.2.2. outbound_intents (Selector)
+### 2.2.2.
+Context

-outbound_intents define at index x what are the expected intents at indexes x+1
+context define at index x what are the expected intents at indexes x+1
-Reminder: We introduce the concept of outbound_intents to make sure that inputting as been correctly done.
+Reminder: We introduce the concept of context to make sure that inputting as been correctly done.

-Typical outbound_intents are as follow:
+Typical contexts are as follow:

-* outbound_intent follow a rigorous pattern: condition1/condition2.
-For 3 branches it follows the pattern condition1/condition2?condition3.
+* context follow a rigorous pattern: condition1/condition2.
+For 3 branches it follows the pattern condition1/condition2/condition3.
 For x conditions condition1/condition2/condition3/…/conditionX

-* By engineering design there is no deadlock right now, meaning there is always an alternative given by the intent 'alternative'.
+* By design there is no deadlock right now, meaning there is always , if none of the above intent are selected an alternative given by the intent 'alternative' .

-The develloper can create special outbound_intents in order to perform a custom selection process.
+The developer can create special contexts in order to perform a custom intent selection process.

-These are outbound_intents with the "@" tag in the beggining.
+These are contexts with the "@" tag in the beggining.

 Example: